RSS

 Dump It

 Do a mental core-dump.
-Get everything that you feel you should, want and need to do, out of your head and into something else: a piece of paper or a document in your computer.
+Get everything that you feel you should want and need to do, out of your head and into something else: a piece of paper or a document on your computer.
 Write it all out.

 Stuff It

-If we had our way, we’d do everything on our lists.
-But if you’re already suffering from overload chances are you don’t have enough time to do everything you want.
+If we had our way, we do everything on our lists.
+But if you are already suffering from overload chances are you don’t have enough time to do everything you want.
 Looking at the list, what do you want to keep in there and what do you want to let go of?

 Sort them out into 2 lists: Actionable for those you want to keep and act on, and Someday/Maybe for those you don’t.

 So, be as selective as you can.
-Which are the high-leverage, important and worthwhile tasks you want to keep in your life?
+Which is the high-leverage, important and worthwhile tasks you want to keep in your life?

 Deal It